uccser/cs-field-guide/docs/source/developer/static_files.rst

 Any files within the ``csfieldguide/static/js/modules/`` directory are skipped by the Gulpfile and not processed by themselves.
 Module files can be required by other JavaScript files to be included.

+If NPM modules are added, modified, or deleted, the Docker images will need to be rebuilt using ``./csfg dev build``.